aws/jsii-compiler/SUPPORT.md

 ### Timelines & Communication

-The `typescript` compiler mainteners start a new release line on a quarterly basis, and users should expect the `jsii` compiler does the same.
+The `typescript` compiler maintainers start a new release line on a quarterly basis, and users should expect the `jsii` compiler maintainers to do the same.
 Users should expect some small code changes may be necessary when upgrading from one release line to another, as a result of breaking changes introduced by the `typescript` compiler or `jsii` itself.
-In either case, the release notes for the first release in a line includes all relevant information about the breaking changes and instructions for users to fix their codebase.
+In either case, the release notes for the first release in a line includes the relevant information about the breaking changes and instructions for users to fix their codebase.

 The `jsii` compiler has a built-in mechanism to inform users that they are using